kamilakesbi/MVA-CompVis-Kaggle-Bird-classification/README.md

-I finally tried various pretrained vision transformer models from timm library to which I added 3 linear layers whith dropout to limit overfitting.
+I finally tried various pretrained vision transformer models from timm library to which I
+**added 3 linear layers whith dropout to limit overfitting**.
 I finally selected the vit base resnet50 384 model.
-Vision Transformer have recently received a huge interest in the Computer Vision community [2].
+Vision Transformer have recently received a huge interest in the Computer Vision community.

 ## Trainings and results: